Hi, I'm Amy.

 You see this website?
 Of course you do.

 Agency over yourself, your energy, your life, your labor.
-We have more control than we think, more impact than we realize.
+We have more control than we think.
+We can have more impact than we realize.

 Sometimes all it takes is a bit of reframing to see the possibilities and create a life that is completely yours.